syl3r86/polymorpher/README.md

+---
+# This module is no longer maintained.
+Its functionality have been moved into the core version of dnd5e.
+---

 # Polymorpher

 > This version only works for Foundry v0.4.4 and up.
 To use the previous version please visit https://github.com/syl3r86/polymorpher/tree/pre-0.4.4